DavidDGamble/CretaceousApi.Solution/README.md

 ## Description

 _This is an example of building your own API using C#/.NET Core MVC.
 There are examples of different routes in the controller to querry your MySQL database and process the API requests.
-There are also more examples of model validation in the model._
+There are also more examples of model validation in the model.
+For an example on scaffolding api controllers delete the AnimalsController.cs and follow the scaffolding instructions below.
+You must first create your model and database contextn before scaffolding a controller._

 ## Setup/Installation Requirements